 Answer: Evolution is the process of acquiring change.
 During evolution, a new species is developed from an old species with gradual changes.

 Question 3: Why do living organisms need to be classified into different categories?

 Answer: The primary reason for classification of organisms is that it helps in better understanding of the specific organism that is to be studied.
-Further classification, helps to study these organisms in a more systematic manner and in a much easy way.
-It also helps in focusing on the main aspects as well cover a large number of organisms.
+Further classification, helps to study these organisms in a more systematic manner and in a much easier way.
+It also helps in focusing on the main aspects as well cover numerous organisms.